shelleyhoover/UPP465/README.md

 Welcome to UPP465 - Web GIS!

 ## Course Description
 Web GIS is a popular term commonly used to refer to "online maps".
-While professional definitions are usually much more technical, "online maps" is a good starting point.
+While professional definitions are much more technical, "online maps" is a good starting point.

 The goal of this course is to enable students to build their own online maps using two popular tools: ArcGIS Online (AGOL) and Leaflet.js.
-Students will gain the technical knowledge to create interactive online maps while learning the principals of effective map design & visualizations.
+Students will gain the technical knowledge to create interactive online maps while learning the principals of effective map design & visualization.

-We will also survey crowdsourced mapping tools such as Open Street Maps, as well as other propriety web mapping tools.
+We will also survey crowdsourced mapping tools such as Open Street Maps and propriety web mapping tools.
 While learning these tools, we will discuss current topics concerning online maps such as privacy, how maps can misrepresent information, or how they can effectively engage stakeholder groups.

-**Course Instruction**: Shelley Hoover (shhoover@uicedu)
+**Course Instructor**: Shelley Hoover (shhoover@uicedu)

 **Course Office Hours**: Office hours by request.